kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A value of 0 indicates that this information is not available.

-## ANNOUNCE_INTEREST
+## ANNOUNCE_PLEASE
-A subscriber sends an ANNOUNCE_INTEREST message to indicate it wants any cooresponding ANNOUNCE messages.
+A subscriber sends an ANNOUNCE_PLEASE message to indicate it wants any cooresponding ANNOUNCE messages.

 ~~~
-ANNOUNCE_INTEREST Message {
+ANNOUNCE_PLEASE Message {
   Track Prefix Parts (i),
   [ Track Prefix Part (b) ]
 }